Latvia says Russia trying to use 'provocateurs' in Baltic state

-RIGA Latvia's defence minister said on Friday Russia was trying to stir unrest in the Baltic state by using "specially-trained, professional provocateurs" in the wake of its intervention in Ukraine.
+RIGA Latvia's defense minister said on Friday Russia was trying to stir unrest in the Baltic state by using "specially-trained, professional provocateurs" in the wake of its intervention in Ukraine.

 The Baltic countries Estonia, Latvia and Lithuania, now NATO and EU member states, were once part of the Soviet Union and have substantial Russian-speaking minorities, like Ukraine.

-"There are risks that Russia might try to destabilise the situation in the region," Raimonds Vejonis, Latvia's defence minister, told Reuters in an interview.
+"There are risks that Russia might try to destabilize the situation in the region," Raimonds Vejonis, Latvia's defense minister, told Reuters in an interview.

 "We see it very clearly in Ukraine's case, where they have acted and are still trying to escalate the situation in different ways," the minister added.